 The limbic system is a small part of the brain comprised of different sections that deal with memories, emotions and hormone production; it is often referred to as our “emotional brain”.
 The limbic system can affect many aspects of daily life including sleep cycles, body temperature, stress levels and emotional behaviours linked to past memories or experiences.

 Aromatherapy can be used to generate a certain therapeutic response in the limbic system depending on the scent and root issue.
-For example, inhaling lavender essential oil is thought to help those struggling with restless sleep or sleep disorders due to its relaxing effects.
+For example, inhaling lavender essential oil is thought to help those struggling with restless sleep or sleep disorders due to its relaxing effects5.

 How to Use Aromatherapy Scents

 There are a number of ways to release and inhale aromatherapy scents.
 The inhalation of essential oils can be incorporated into daily rituals, as a moment of respite during a busy day or in spiritual practices like yoga and meditation to enhance the experience.

 Diffusers are a popular method to spread the therapeutic oils through a space by dispersing small amounts into the air.
 This is a great way to scent a room at home or in the workplace.

 Another technique is to use heat to spread essential oils through the air.
 A simple way to do this is with an oil burner; typically a small dish shape is filled with a few drops of essential oil and a small amount of water.
 A candle is placed beneath to heat the mix and gradually release the scent into the surrounding air.

 You can also burn a candle for several minutes, blow out the flame and pour an oil of your choice into the wax.
 The scent will be released and spread when you next light the candle.